Authored by Bill Widmer

 That’s what this post is all about!
 Let’s dive in.

 The Pros & Cons of Living In An RV

 Living in an RV can be a total dream come true.
 It certainly was for us!
 So here’s the good stuff:

 1. It can be much cheaper than sticks and bricks.

 A physical house (or “sticks and bricks” as they’re called in the RV world) can be expensive.
 You have to pay rent or mortgage, utilities, and more depending on where you live.

 If you decide to RV, your “rent” is as little as a few hundred dollars per month.
-You could even just buy the camper outright and be done with it!
+You could even just buy the camper outright with a personal loan and be done with it!